ArisBar/starter-academic/content/authors/admin/_index.md

 # bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-#interests:
-# - Artificial Intelligence
-# - Computational Linguistics
-# - Information Retrieval
+ interests:
+  - Machine learning (deep learning)
+  - Statistical learning theory
+  - Representation learning
+  - Out of distribution generalization

 # Education to show in About widget
 education: